sertit/eoreader/docs/faq.md

 ## EOReader

+### Concretely, could you give me examples where EOReader really helps me?

+Sure thing!
+Here is a handful of examples:

+#### Handling Sentinel-2 from any epoch

+Sentinel-2 products have greatly evolved since 2016:
+- L2Ap products were not georeferenced back in the days!
+- processing baselines have changed a lot since the beginning, i.e.:
+  - masks have been translated from vectors to rasters
+  - since some baseline you are not interested in, you need to remove an offset to compute in the reflectance, which wasn't the case before
+  - ...

+EOreader manages these changes for you!

+#### Workarounds for bugs in third-party software

+Third-party software are not bug free, especially when it comes to exotic products.
+For example SNAP struggled to handle multiswath COSMO data EOReader has a workaround for this.

+In case of well known errors, EOReader will also give meaningful errors, helping you understand if this is a third-party software bug or not.

+#### Geocoding and orthorectification

+One example : EOReader geocodes and exports Sentinel-3 data in GeoTiff, allowing you to open them very easily in any GIS.

+As EOReader only works with orthorectified data, this is also the case for any L1B product, as long as you provide a correct DEM.

+#### Other really handy automations

+A lot of other really handy automation are available.
+It's up to you to explore them!

+one last example, EOReader treats multi-tile Planet data as one product, creating VRT and metadata on the fly!

 ### I want to load orthorectified bands, what do I need to do ?

 EOReader always loads orthorectified bands, you cannot get raw bands !